Living Sweet Moments

 For this Hanukkah Jelly Cookie Recipe, I used my trusty old’ homemade cookie dough that I’ve perfected over time.
 It’s the same dough I made the Guava and Cheese Rugelach cookies.

 It’s delicious and super soft.
-The other plus is that is freezable like I mentioned before.
-So make a triple batch and freeze the other 2 batches into 2 separate discs, wrapped in plastic paper and inserted into a zip top bag.
+The other plus is that is freezable as I mentioned before.
+So make a triple batch and freeze the other 2 batches into 2 separate discs, wrapped in plastic paper and inserted into a zip-top bag.

 This Hanukkah Jelly Cookie Recipe is so east to make!
 From start to finish it only takes about 30 minutes.
 You can fill these up with any filling you'd like

-Place the cookie circles in a jelly roll pan and cut out little shapes to half of them.
+Place the cookie circles in a jelly roll pan and cut out little shapes into half of them.
 The other half we will leave whole.
 Bake in the oven until browned.
-Cool and spread jelly on the whole cookies.
-Sprinkle some powdered sugar on the cut out ones and then sandwich them together.
-See? easy.
-Here’s some pictures of the process:
+Cool and spread jelly on the whole cookie.

 Sprinkle some powdered sugar on the cutout ones and then sandwich them together.
 See? easy.
 Here are some pictures of the process: